Posts

 Rudder

-The rudder is a primary flight control surface which controls rotation about the vertical axis of an aircraft.
+The rudder which is a primary flight control surface which controls rotation about the vertical axis of an aircraft.
 This movement is referred to as “yaw”.
-The rudder is a movable surface that is mounted on the trailing edge of the vertical stabilizer or fin.
+The rudder is a movable surface and is mounted on the trailing edge of the vertical stabilizer or fin.

 Elevator